Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Results

-In addition to the overlap of cost function gradients, we also considered gradients derived from physics informed loss functions [see \appref{app:figs}], such as global mass conservation [see \eqnref{eq:hat_matrix}].
-In all cases, we observed that the response function was dominated by its equal-time, intra-class, matrix elements.
+In addition to the overlap of cost function gradients, we also considered gradients derived from physics informed loss functions, such as global mass conservation [see \autoref{fig:heatmap_VC_mass}] and global energy conservation.
+In all cases, we observed that the response function decayed off the time-diagonal and was dominated by intra-class matrix elements [see \autoref{fig:horizon_VC_mass}].
 Hence, we conclude that predictive models lacking explicit inductive biases are not internalizing a unified governing law, but merely allocating parameters tasked specifically with evolving states associated with a given time along a given class of trajectories.

-This superfluous time awareness presents across the entire training trajectory, demonstrating that the model did not learn the underlying solution operator.
+Lastly, \autoref{fig:eig_CE} shows that the dominant NTK eigenmodes are large, revealing a stiff, highly anisotropic local response geometry; in particular, low test error coexists with sharp high-curvature modes rather than a uniformly flat, robust geometry.